scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The following first steps of the propagation procedure are the same for both intra-ISD and core beaconing:

 1. Upon receiving a PCB, the Control Service of an AS verifies the validity of the PCB (see [](#pcb-validity)) and invalid PCBs MUST be discarded.
 The PCB contains the version numbers of the TRC(s) and certificate(s) that MUST be used to verify its signatures which enables the Control Service to check whether it has the relevant TRC(s) and certificate(s).
-If not, they can be requested from the Control Service of the sending AS.
+If not, they can be requested from the Control Service of the sending AS through the API described in {{#figure-17}}.
 2. As core beaconing is based on propagating PCBs to all AS neighbors, it is necessary to avoid loops during path creation.
 The Control Service of core ASes MUST therefore check whether the PCB includes duplicate hop entries created by the core AS itself or by other ASes, and if so, the PCB MUST be discarded in order to avoid loops.
 Additionally, core ASes MAY make a policy decision not to propagate beacons containing path segments that traverse the same ISD more than once as this can be legitimate, e.g. if the ISD spans a large geographical area, a path transiting another ISD may constitute a shortcut.
 3. If the PCB verification is successful, the Control Service decides whether to store the PCB as a candidate for propagation based on selection criteria and polices specific for each AS.
 For more information on the selection process, see [](#selection).